In Outback Queensland, man’s best friend is as much a part of the psyche as the akubra, flannelette shirts, and RM William boots.

 Approximately 30km south of Barcaldine, Lara Wetlands guarantees picture perfect tent-views over looking the prolific birdlife that inhabit this wet land.

 The best part?
-Pets stay for free!
+Pets are welcome!

 The Lake provides farmstay accommodation, caravan and camping sites located 4-minutes from the main town of Quilpie, with the bonus of this beautiful water gem.
 The property is home to Lake Houdraman, surrounded by shady gum trees, and dogs are welcome to stay.

 You can go fishing in the lake, experience their Lakeview Bathhouse, join a private 4WD station tour, and see their resident emus!